adlnet/xAPI-Spec/xAPI.md

 * Activity Objects contain Language Map Objects for name, description and interaction components.
 The LRS MUST return only one language in each of these maps.

+* Verb Objects contain Language Map Objects for Display.
+The LRS SHOULD* return only one language in this map.

 * In order to choose the most relevant language, the LRS MUST apply the Accept-Language header as described in <a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html"> RFC 2616</a>